philcon93/Theme-Starter-Kit/README.md

 ## Compile your styles

-Any custom styles which you add to your theme should be done in `src/css/app.less`.
+Any custom styles which you add to your theme should be done in `src/scss/app.scss`.
 This file can be compiled into `app.css` by running the `gulp` command in your theme:

 ```
 cd themeName
 gulp
 ```

-This will prompt gulp to watch any changes you make to `src/css/app.less` and automatically compile them.
+This will prompt gulp to watch any changes you make to `src/scss/app.scss` and automatically compile them.
 You can add in new build task in the `gulpfile.js`.

-**Note:** Skeletal Bootstrap 4 uses SASS instead of LESS as a style preprocessor and is located `src/scss/app.scss`, but the gulp script is the exact same to compile.